Toronto Maple Leafs hire Craig Berube as coach, hoping veteran can turn around longtime playoff woes

 Toronto President Brendan Shanahan and general manager Brad Treliving moved quickly to hire Berube as the replacement for Sheldon Keefe, who was fired after another early playoff exit.
 The Leafs lost in the first round for the fourth time in five years under Keefe, a stretch in which they won just one series.

-This is his third NHL head-coaching job after two seasons with Philadelphia from 2013-15.
+Toronto is the Calahoo, Alberta, native’s third NHL head-coaching job, including two seasons with Philadelphia (2013-15).
 He is the third coach for the Maple Leafs since the team put together the core group of Auston Matthews, Mitch Marner, William Nylander and John Tavares, following Keefe and Mike Babcock.

 Affectionately nicknamed “Chief” based on being of First Nations descent, Berube moved into coaching after playing 1,143 games in the league from 1987-2003.
 That included half a season with the Leafs in 1991-92 before being dealt to Calgary in the nine-player trade that sent Doug Gilmour to Toronto.